BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

   }
 ```

-Well, for the `store` request, Restify will use the same fields, and will assign the value from the request matching the
+Well, for the `store` request, Restify will use the same fields and will assign the value from the request matching the
 attribute name.

 <alert type="warning">

-Fillable Restify will fill your model attributes (defined in the `fields` method) even if they are listed as `$guarded`.
+Fillable Restify will fill your model's attributes (defined in the `fields` method) even if they are listed as `$guarded`.

 </alert>

-Let's take an example, here is the payload:
+Here is the payload:

 ```json
 {